 As movie trailers go the way of more production and less voice, there’s a new trend in gaming that holds a lot of promise for voice over actors who love trailers.
 Gameplay and cinematic trailers – produced by video game developers and publishers in order to demonstrate an upcoming or recently released game – are a really hot and exciting part of the market that continues to grow.
-They are mostly created before a game releases so potential players can whet their appetites before they can play the game for themselves.
-And if you’re prepared to compete, it’s a genre you may want to sink your teeth into.
+They are mostly created before a game release so potential players can whet their appetites before they can play the game for themselves.
+And if you’re prepared to compete, video game trailers are a genre you may want to sink your teeth into.

 Traditionally, video game advertising has mostly focused on print, or in some cases digital displays.
 But within the past decade and certainly more within the past few years, video game creators have begun releasing both cinematic and gameplay trailers and expanding the scope of their marketing to include social media.